ClAdora/SCM-Starter/README.md

-#Solidity SmartContract
-Overview
-This Solidity SmartContract, named "Assessment," is designed to function as a basic ATM service on the Ethereum blockchain.
-It features functionalities such as depositing and withdrawing funds, age verification, and maintaining user account balances.
-The contract is equipped with event logging and custom error handling for a more robust user experience.

-State Variables
-owner: The Ethereum address that deploys the contract, serving as the owner of the ATM.
-balance: A state variable representing the total balance of the ATM.
-birthYears: A mapping of Ethereum addresses to their corresponding birth years.
-Events
-Deposit(uint256 amount): Triggered when a deposit is made, logging the deposited amount.
-Withdraw(uint256 amount): Triggered when a withdrawal occurs, logging the withdrawn amount.
-Functions
-onlyAdult: A modifier ensuring that the user invoking a function is 18 years or older. getBalance(): Retrieves the current balance of the ATM. userAge(address _user): Calculates and returns the age of a user based on their provided birth year. setBirthYear(uint256 _year): Sets the birth year for the calling user. deposit(uint256 _amount): Allows the owner to deposit funds into the ATM, updating the balance. withdraw(uint256 _withdrawAmount): Allows the owner to withdraw funds from the ATM, with proper balance checks.
-Error Handling
-Custom error InsufficientBalance is triggered when a withdrawal is attempted with insufficient funds.
-React Application
-Overview
-The React application is a front-end interface for interacting with the Assessment SmartContract.
-It uses the MetaMask wallet for account authentication and provides a simple user interface to view account details, deposit, and withdraw funds.

-Components
-HomePage: The main component rendering the UI elements.
-getWallet: Fetches the MetaMask wallet and updates the account details.
-handleAccount: Manages the user account, prompting for birth year and setting it.
-setBirthYear: Calls the SmartContract function to set the user's birth year.
-connectAccount: Connects the MetaMask wallet and initializes the ATM contract.
-getATMContract: Initializes the ATM contract using ethers.js.
-getBalance: Retrieves and updates the user's balance from the SmartContract.
-deposit: Initiates a deposit transaction and updates the balance.
-withdraw: Initiates a withdrawal transaction and updates the balance.
-initUser: Renders the user interface based on the user's age and account status.
-Usage
-Install MetaMask to use the ATM.
-Connect your MetaMask wallet to the application.
-Enter your birth year when prompted.
-Interact with the ATM by checking your balance, depositing, and withdrawing funds.
-License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+# Metacrafters ATM

+## Overview

+This project consists of a simple decentralized application (DApp) built with React and a corresponding smart contract written in Solidity.
+The DApp simulates an ATM system that allows users to deposit and withdraw funds based on certain conditions.
+The smart contract, named `Assessment.sol`, is deployed on the Ethereum blockchain, and the React app, `HomePage.js`, interacts with the contract through the MetaMask wallet.

+## Features

+- **Connection with MetaMask:** The React app connects to the MetaMask wallet to interact with the Ethereum blockchain.

+- **Age Verification:** Users must input their birth year to verify their age.
+Only users who are 18 years or older are allowed to access the ATM functions.

+- **Deposit and Withdrawal:** Users can deposit and withdraw funds from the ATM, subject to age verification and other conditions.

+## Smart Contract Details (Assessment.sol)

+- **Owner:** The contract owner is set during deployment and has special privileges.

+- **Balance:** Tracks the balance of the smart contract.

+- **Birth Years:** A mapping that stores the birth year of each user.

+- **Modifiers:**
+  - `onlyAdult:` Ensures that the user is 18 years or older.

+- **Functions:**
+  - `getBalance():` Retrieves the current balance of the contract.
+  - `userAge(address _user):` Retrieves the age of a user based on their birth year.
+  - `setBirthYear(uint256 _year):` Sets the birth year for a user.
+  - `deposit(uint256 _amount):` Allows the owner to deposit funds into the contract.
+  - `withdraw(uint256 _withdrawAmount):` Allows the owner to withdraw funds, with age and balance checks.

+## React App Details (HomePage.js)

+- **State Variables:**
+  - `ethWallet:` Stores the MetaMask wallet.
+  - `account:` Stores the connected user's Ethereum account.
+  - `atm:` Represents the deployed smart contract.
+  - `balance:` Tracks the user's balance.
+  - `userAge:` Stores the user's age.

+- **Functions:**
+  - `getWallet():` Connects the app to the MetaMask wallet.
+  - `handleAccount(account):` Handles the user account details and age verification.
+  - `setBirthYear(year):` Sets the user's birth year on the smart contract.
+  - `connectAccount():` Connects the app to the user's MetaMask account.
+  - `getATMContract():` Gets a reference to the deployed smart contract.
+  - `getBalance():` Retrieves the user's balance from the smart contract.
+  - `deposit():` Deposits 1 ETH into the smart contract.
+  - `withdraw():` Withdraws 1 ETH from the smart contract.

+## Getting Started

+1. Clone the repository.
+2. Install dependencies using `npm install` in the React app directory.
+3. Deploy the `Assessment.sol` contract to the Ethereum blockchain.
+4. Update the `contractAddress` variable in `HomePage.js` with the deployed contract address.
+5. Run the React app using `npm start`.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.